 Hypersensitivity Reactions Including Anaphylaxis

-Hypersensitivity reactions, including anaphylaxis, have been reported in Kanuma-treated patients.
-In clinical trials, 3 of 106 (3%) patients treated with Kanuma experienced signs and symptoms consistent with anaphylaxis.
+Hypersensitivity reactions, including anaphylaxis, have been reported in Kanuma-treated patients, based on application of Sampson criteria to identify signs/symptoms consistent with anaphylaxis.
+In clinical trials, 3 (infants) of 106 (3%) patients treated with Kanuma experienced signs and symptoms consistent with anaphylaxis.
 These patients experienced reactions during infusion with signs and symptoms including chest discomfort, conjunctival injection, dyspnea, generalized and itchy rash, hyperemia, swelling of eyelids, rhinorrhea, severe respiratory distress, tachycardia, tachypnea, and urticaria.
 Anaphylaxis has occurred as early as the sixth infusion and as late as 1 year after treatment initiation.

 The management of hypersensitivity reactions should be based on the severity of the reaction and may include temporarily interrupting the infusion, lowering the infusion rate, and/or treatment with antihistamines, antipyretics, and/or corticosteroids.
 If interrupted, the infusion may be resumed at a slower rate with increases as tolerated.
 Pre-treatment with antipyretics and/or antihistamines may prevent subsequent reactions in those cases where symptomatic treatment was required.
 If a severe hypersensitivity reaction occurs, immediately discontinue the infusion and initiate appropriate medical treatment.